MCAT Test Results

 - Verbal Reasoning

 - Writing Section

 While the first three sections are based on multiple-choice questions, the Writing Sample contains two essays of 30 minutes each.
-The MCAT scores are required by all the medical schools in the United States.
+The test scores are required by all the medical schools in the United States.

 How is MCAT Scored?

-As far as MCAT test results are concerned, the students get four different scores, one for each section.
+As far as the test results of MCAT are concerned, the students get four different scores, one for each section.
 The Writing Sample is scored separately.
 Except for the Writing Sample, the other three sections are scored in a range of 1 to 15.
 Initially, the students get raw scores, which are later converted to this scale.
 In the Writing Sample too, the students get raw scores that are converted to an alphabetic scale of J to T, where J is the highest and T is the lowest and each letter indicates the sum total of two scores that are meant for two writing samples.
-Therefore, the students get four separate scores and a total score as part of MCAT test results.
+Therefore, the students get four separate scores and a total score as part of the results.
 In the multiple-choice questions, the scores are awarded on the basis of the correct answers although there are no penalties for wrong answers.
 Therefore, the total score represents the combined scores of the multiple-choice questions (Physical Sciences, Biological Sciences and Verbal Reasoning) along with the Writing Sample, for example, 45P.